microsoft/nni/test/pipeline_filter/readme.md

 ## Checks

-If any checks passed (decide to run following tests), the `skipsubsequent` variable will be set to true.
+If ANY checks passed (decide to run following tests), the `skipsubsequent` variable will be set to false and the program will exit.

 ### Basic Check